AnahVeronica/NLP_Final_Project/README.md

 Text generation and question-answering are really interesting areas and there are a lot of ways we could’ve made our models better with techniques like ask-answer and distillation.

-## The fun slide

-* can have crazy model predictions, comparisons, basically anything to show that we had fun working on this project.